 A couple years ago, I became a convert to cocoa mulch.
-Oh, it’s expensive at about 10 bucks a bag, but I think it’s worth the price.
+It can be expensive but I think it’s worth the price.
 The mulch of choice around here is shredded hemlock bark.
 It’s readily available, but getting expensive too: a cubic yard sells for $50 or more.
 So, even if you only use it in a small area, give cocoa a try.
-Here’s why:

 - After a year on the bed, it breaks down and improves the soil.
 You have to apply the cocoa each year, but the soil benefits make it worth the expense.
 (For even more soil improvement, sprinkle the beds with shredded leaves in the fall.)
 When that material gets turned into the soil in spring, the improvement is noticeable.

 - Cocoa mulch is easy to spread—especially in jam-packed perennial gardens